Question: "How interested are Christians supposed to be in the spirit world?"

 The Bible is clear that the spirit world is every bit as real as the physical universe (Ephesians 6:12).
 There is an unseen battle taking place around us every moment between God's holy angels and the forces of darkness (Daniel 10:12-14; Ephesians 6:10-17; Jude 1:9).
 If we are vigilant as the Lord commands, we will not be caught unprepared by Satan’s attacks (1 Peter 5:8; 2 Corinthians 2:11).
 And we have the promise of God that His Holy Spirit is stronger than any of Satan's schemes (1 John 4:4).
 God has given His children everything we need to stand firm against any spiritual attack of our enemy.
 The apostle Paul calls this the "armor of God" (Ephesians 6:11).

 The spirit world is very real, but an unbalanced focus on demonic powers is not healthy and does not glorify God.
-The Holy Spirit is the only Spirit we should ever invite into our lives, and He has all the power we need to overcome anything Satan uses to defeat us (Isaiah 54:17).
+The Holy Spirit is the only Spirit we should ever invite into our lives, and He has all the power we need to overcome anything Satan may use to try to defeat us (Isaiah 54:17).